freenas/freenas-docs/userguide/sharing.rst

 Use a web search to see if a package exists for your distribution should the command not exist on your Linux system.

-If you add a LUN while :command:`iscsiadm` is already connected, it will not see the new LUN until you rescan using :command:`iscsiadm -m node -R`.
+If a LUN is added while :command:`iscsiadm` is already connected, it will not see the new LUN until rescanned with :command:`iscsiadm -m node -R`.
 Alternately, use :command:`iscsiadm -m discovery -t st -p portal_IP` to find the new LUN and :command:`iscsiadm -m node -T LUN_Name -l`